DragonSpeed: FIA World Endurance Championship

 DragonSpeed purchased BR Engineering BR1-Gibson car and made their debut in the LMP1 class of the FIA World Endurance Championship in 2018.
+Their LMP1 squad featured Henrik Hedman and Ben Hanley, as well as Pietro Fittipaldi for the first round.
+The Brazilian had to step down as an accident during qualifying the #10 BR-1 at Spa-Francorchamps broke bones in both of his legs.
+Renger van der Zande took over the third-driver duties, with James Allen stepping in when necessary.

-Their LMP1 squad featured Hendrik Hedman and Ben Hanley, while Pietro Fittipaldi and Renger van der Zande shared third-driver duties.
-In addition, the team were represented in LMP2 class by Roberto González, Pastor Maldonado, Nathanaël Berthon and Anthony Davidson, who replaced Berthon after the 2018 24 Hours of Le Mans race.
+In addition, the team were represented in LMP2 class by Roberto González, Pastor Maldonado, Nathanaël Berthon and Anthony Davidson, who replaced Berthon after the 2018 24 Hours of Le Mans.

+The BR1 Engineering BR-1-Gibson of DragonSpeed was retired after the 2018/2019 World Endurance Championship season.

+DragonSpeed returned to the FIA World Endurance Championship in the 2021 season in the LMP2 class.
+While fielding the Oreca 07, with a lineup of regular drivers for the team, Hedman, Hanley and Montoya, the team brought back a victory in 24h Le Mans 2021 in the LMP2 Pro/Am subclass.
+With three other podiums and that victory, the #21 finished third in the standings of LMP2 Pro/Am.
+By 2022, the team's focus shifted to IMSA and ELMS.